Yuutokata/Discord-Message-Fetcher/README.md

 # Discord Message Fetcher

 This Python script retrieves messages from a specified Discord channel using Discord's API.
 It continuously fetches batches of messages until no more are available and saves them to a JSON file for later use.
+I used it to feed an ai and let it analyse a market trend.

 ## Features